 The aim of the funding programme is to identify profitable applications of electric mobility for the commercial vehicles segment and help them achieve a breakthrough.
 The focus of the research work is on ICT in the field of vehicle technology, commercial fleet and logistics concepts, and charging, communications and platform technologies.
 This involves working on how to best integrate electric vehicles into smart energy and transport networks and developing autonomous vehicle and logistics applications.
 The 21 research projects (as of April 2018) are developing suitable technologies and services and are testing them in practice.
 The Federal Ministry for Economic Affairs and Energy is providing a total of around €65 million in funding for “ICT for Electric Mobility III” between 2016 and 2020.

 SMEs in the industrial sector

-The Federal Ministry for Economic Affairs and Energy has deployed a to foster innovation and competitiveness within German SMEs – including in the area of electric mobility.
+The Federal Ministry for Economic Affairs and Energy has deployed a , a technology-neutral initiative set up to foster innovation and competitiveness within German SMEs – including in the area of electric mobility.

-The federal enterprise provides information on opportunities on foreign markets for electric mobility.
+Germany Trade and Invest (GTAI) provides information on opportunities on foreign markets for electric mobility.
 The foreign trade fair programme launched by the Federal Ministry for Economic Affairs and Energy gives companies better opportunities to present their concepts for electric mobility outside Germany.